brainit-consulting/chess/docs/ScorpionChessEngineVsStockfishResources.md

 ## What I recommend you answer Codex with (copy-paste)

 ```
-Let's use a local Stockfish binary for Scorpion benchmarks.
+Let's use a local Stockfish binary for ScorpionChessEngineVsStockfish benchmarks.

 - I'll download Stockfish from https://stockfishchess.org/download/
 - Assume a UCI-compatible local binary (Threads=1, Hash=64).